mip-master/learning_mip/README.md

 </pre>

-At the beginning, you will spend a lot of time around Level 3 and Level 4.
+At the beginning, you will spend a lot of time around Level 3 and Level 4, which is the main focus of the Learning MIP project.
 Level 6 is where you find Operations Research professionals who hold a Ph.D. degree.
+Level 5 is also super fun, but require some more experience.
 To get to Level 6, you need to deeply understand the theory underling Levels 3-5.
 We can point directions for those interested on that.
-But we mostly focus only on the theory that is needed to make you a thoughtful practitioner.
+But first we focus only on the theory that is needed to make you a *thoughtful practitioner*.

 # Summary